-Determining whether impairment is needed requires an estimation of the recoverable amount through value in use of the cash generating units to which the goodwill or intangible asset has been allocated.
+Determining whether impairment is needed requires an estimation of the recoverable amount through value in use of the cash generating units to which the goodwill or intangible asset has been allocated or fair value less costs to sell.
 The value in use calculation requires management to estimate the future cash flows expected to arise from the cash-generating unit and use a suitable discount rate in order to calculate present value.
-Details of key estimates, sensitivities and key assumptions are discussed in note 14.
+Details of key estimates, sensitivities and key assumptions are discussed in note 15.
 The methods and assumptions used in preparing the sensitivity analysis are a reasonable approximation of possible changes.